aWilson3/GettingAndCleaningDataProject/CodeBook.md

 # Modifications Made for This Project:

-The first change to the dataset we made was to include only the mean() and std() estimates for the signals described above:
+The first change to the dataset we made was to include only the mean() and std() estimates for the following signals:

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ